-- a wide range of books and other texts, print, audio, and digital, including information books, poetry, and storybooks that children are supported in accessing - books and other materials connected to children's interests and that reflect children's backgrounds and cultural experiences, including class- and child-made books - books children can borrow to bring home and/or access digitally at home
+- a wide range of books and other texts (print, audio, video, and digital), including information books, poetry, and storybooks that children are supported in physically accessing (rather than being hidden away) that portray groups of people in ways that are multidimensional, not monolithic, and that challenge stereotypes - books and other materials connected to children's interests, including texts that reflect children's backgrounds and cultural experiences, texts that reflect the backgrounds and cultural experiences of others, and texts that incorporate both, including class- and child-made books - teacher-supported access to books from the classroom, school, and/or public library that children can borrow to bring home and/or access digitally

-- comfortable places in which to read books, frequently visited by the teacher(s) and by adult volunteers recruited to the classroom - opportunities for children to engage in independent reading of materials of their choice every day, with the teacher providing instruction and coaching in how to select texts and employ productive strategies during reading, feedback on children's reading, and post-reading response activities including text discussion30
+- comfortable places in which to read books, frequently visited by the teacher(s) and adult volunteers recruited to the classroom in order to support and encourage children's engagement with texts - opportunities for children to engage in the reading of materials of their choice every day, with supports that include: - a) instruction and coaching in how to select texts, - b) instruction and coaching in employing productive strategies during reading, - c) feedback on children's reading, and - d) post-reading response activities, including text discussion

-9. Ongoing observation and assessment of children's language and literacy development that informs their education31
+9. Ongoing observation and other forms of assessment of children's language and literacy development that informs their education 16

-- engages in observation and assessment that is guided by - an understanding of language and literacy development - ▶ the Michigan K to 12 Standards for English Language Arts - · prioritizes observation during actual reading and writing - administers assessments as one source of information to identify children who may need additional instructional supports - employs formative and diagnostic assessment tools as needed to inform specific instructional targets (e.g., assessing knowledge of specific sound-letter relationships, assessing knowledge of specific vocabulary words taught, reading and writing strategies being used and not used)
+- engages in observation and other forms of assessment that are not biased by race, socioeconomic status, or other factors and that are guided by - the teacher's understanding of language and literacy development (which must be continuously developed) - the Michigan K to 12 Standards for English Language Arts - prioritizes observations during reading and writing, with a focus on observations informing the next steps in instruction (e.g., specific spelling patterns to reteach, specific genre features that don't appear to require further instruction) - administers assessments of specific aspects of literacy development and of reading and writing as a source of information to identify children who may need additional instructional support and to build on the strengths of each child - employs formative and diagnostic assessment tools for the purpose of identifying specific instructional strengths and needs (e.g., assessing knowledge of specific sound(s)-letter(s) relationships, assessing knowledge of specific vocabulary words taught, reading and writing strategies being used and not used) in order to inform next steps in classroom instruction

-10. Collaboration with families in promoting literacy32
+10. Collaboration with families, caregivers, and the community in promoting literacy 17

-Families engage in language and literacy interactions with their children that can be drawn upon and extended in kindergarten through third grade.
-Educators help families add to their repertoire of strategies for promoting literacy at home, including supporting families to:
+Families, caregivers, and the community engage in language and literacy interactions with children that can be drawn upon and extended in kindergarten through third grade.
+Educators should work together to incorporate family, caregivers, and community funds of knowledge, assets, and perspectives into the classroom.
+Classroom teachers should serve as connectors between schools and families by: